Murder in the Cathedral (1962 film)

 Murder in the Cathedral is a 1962 Australian television play adapted from T. S. Eliot's 1935 play Murder in the Cathedral, about Thomas Becket.
+It was one of a number of verse plays produced by the ABC.

 William Sterling said he wanted to adapt it for TV for a long time.
 Australian TV drama was relatively rare at the time.